20 Cleaning Industry Stats and Trends for 2020

 The cleaning industry plays a key role in keeping our environments organized, sanitary, and safe.
 But it’s also a profitable industry for those who aren’t afraid to get their hands dirty.

 If you’re thinking about starting a cleaning business, there are a lot of opportunities for growth.
-But there are few facts, figures, and trends you should know first.
-Below we’ve outlined some of the most important information about the cleaning services industry for 2020.
+But there are also a few facts, figures, and trends you should know first.
+Below we’ve outlined some of the most important information about the cleaning services industry for 2021.

 In recent years, the cleaning industry has seen incredible growth.
-But just as with other industries, the recession had a powerful impact on cleaning jobs.
-The unemployment rate meant fewer individuals could afford maids or housekeepers, and fewer workplaces could afford janitors and cleaners.
-However, in recent years, the industry has seen an upswing with more jobs than ever before.
+But just as with other industries, the recession and COVID-19 pandemic had a powerful impact on cleaning jobs.
+The unemployment rate and the global pandemic, especially in 2020 and first half of 2021, meant that fewer individuals could afford maids or housekeepers, and fewer workplaces could afford janitors and cleaners.
+However, we are now experiencing an upswing with more jobs than during COVID-19 pandemic.

-Commercial cleaning makes up the majority of the market with about 2.3 billion jobs in 2016.
+Commercial cleaning makes up the majority of the market with more than 2.3 billion jobs every year.
 Commercial and industrial cleaning services maintain the upkeep of workplaces and buildings.
 The majority of employees in this field are male and have the title of ‘janitor’ or ‘cleaner.’
 The top employers are:

 Elementary and secondary schools: 13%